Adam Chilton is a Lecturer in Law and Bigelow Teaching Fellow at the University of Chicago Law School.

 Adam’s research interests lie at the intersection of empirical legal studies and international law.
 His current research projects examine the use of experimental methods to study how domestic politics influence compliance with international law, how political considerations effect the United States' international trade and investment policy, compliance with the laws of war, and the comparative competency of the executive and judicial branches in foreign relations law.

-Adam earned a J.D. and Ph.D. in political science from Harvard University in 2013.
+Adam earned a J.D. and Ph.D. in political science from Harvard University.
 Prior to attending Harvard, Adam worked as a management consultant and received a B.A. and M.A. in political science from Yale University.